 To be honest that short exchange scared me.
 Yes, I am a frequent Twitter user, but I use it to get access to information and to “store” interesting, thought provoking or simply useful pieces of it.
 I am professional, remember?
 Fame doesn’t exist in my world.
 But ok, let’s take “famous” part out of that message and what stays, is that he could not remember who I was.
 When I look back, I see that was the first clue that I am missing something.

 In August, 2017, the Women In Testing (WIT) group with Agile Testing Days’ (ATD) support, published a list of 125 awesome testers.
 I am not on the list.
 I knew many of authors, and had some business together with a few of them, but when they put that list, they forgot me.
 Some authors felt very bad afterwards and apologised to me.
 I did not take it personally – it happens right?
 I am on second edition, thanks Maaret!
 But this was my second clue that I am not memorable.
-I realised that it could be based on my behavior.
+I realised that it could be based on my behaviour.
 In the testing community which is supposed to be so welcoming and inclusive, I did not feel welcomed.
 Even in WIT group which most of the participants described as a safe place, I don’t feel safe.
 All this leads to the impression that I am reserved, restrained and unemotional, which is the exact opposite of how my friends and colleagues would describe me.
 There was an imbalance between who I am, and how I behaved and that did not come across well.

 In September 2017, I started to work for trendig – I finally found people and a place where I am not the strange one (I had worked for companies where I was the only one married/with children, or the only woman or only tester etc).
 At trendig everyone is accepted as he or she is.
 Also for me, it was very important that Jana and Pepe, owners of the company, have a very similar value system to mine.
 It is a pleasure to work together if you don’t have to bother about general things, because you know you are on the same page.